boostermedia/clopp/README.md

 console.log("Today I learned that 1+1 equals 3.");
 // #elseif 1+1==4
 console.log("Okay, what dimension are we in where 1+1 equals 4?");
-// #endelseif
-// #elseif 1+1==2
-console.log("Back on earth!
-1+1 does equal 2!");
-// #endelseif
-// #endif

-// By the way, you should note that you can omit the #endelseif statement in your LAST #elseif block as I will demonstrate below.
-However, it is not recommended to omit the #endelseif statement because you want to be consistent with your code. (excuse my lazy ass for copy pasting the above example

-// #if 1+1==3
-console.log("Today I learned that 1+1 equals 3.");
-// #elseif 1+1==4
-console.log("Okay, what dimension are we in where 1+1 equals 4?");
-// #endelseif
 // #elseif 1+1==2
 console.log("Back on earth!
 1+1 does equal 2!");
 // #endif